-24. UNIFORM
+25. UNIFORM

 - (a) All employees shall be provided with full new uniform in accordance with the employer's Policy. - (b) The complete uniform shall be worn in the prescribed manner.
-Employees shall maintain their uniform in a clean and presentable condition at all times. - (c) A person supplied with uniforms must return such uniforms on termination of employment prior to receiving any final monies owed by the employer. - (d) The employer will provide personal protective equipment as required. - (e) All employees shall be entitled to \$80 shoe allowance annually.
+Employees shall maintain their uniform in a clean and presentable condition at all times. - (c) A person supplied with uniforms must return such uniforms on termination of employment prior to receiving any final monies owed by the employer. - (d) The employer will provide personal protective equipment as required. - (e) All employees shall be entitled to \$100.00 shoe allowance annually. - (f) Trousers will be provided by employer this year.